A section of stories shared by the BOLT graduates to show you their learning innovation of blended and online learning and teaching.

 Keep your eyes open for more BOLT Stories and if you have a blended learning tale to tell, please CONTACT US!

-Dr Marshall Yin guides his English for Scientific Communication learners writing a short science report for a non-specialist audience though an innovative use of learners creating their own websites.
+Dr Marshall Yin guides his English for Scientific Communication learners writing a short science report for a non-specialist audience through an innovative use of learners creating their own websites.
 Marshall focuses on the concept of a digital reputation to up the ante for students writing for a general audience on their newly-created Google Sites.

 Isaac Mwinlaaru describes his innovation in which learners working on a reflective journal are encouraged to submit, share and comment online on each other’s reflections.
 Isaac took an individual assignment and opened it into a group discussion using Blackboard’s discussion forums, adding an extra learning dimension to the task.